Uvalde: Visitations, funerals and burials, one after another

 “How did he walk for so long?” asked Juana Magaña, Maite's aunt.

-Hillcrest Memorial itself and the shooting will be forever linked.
+Hillcrest Memorial and the shooting will be forever linked.
 After Ramos wrecked the truck, two men at the funeral home heard the crash and ran toward the accident scene.
 Ramos shot at them.
-He missed and both men made it to safety.
+He missed, and both men made it to safety.

-Eliahna “Ellie” Garcia’s funeral will be June 6 — the day after she was supposed to turn 10.
+Eliahna “Ellie” Garcia’s funeral will be June 6 — two days after she was supposed to turn 10.
 Her family had been preparing a big birthday bash at her grandmother’s house this coming weekend.
 She had been hoping to receive gifts related to the Disney movie “Encanto.”

 “She loved that movie and talked a lot about it,” said her aunt, Siria Arizmendi.